 Go to your garden and stick the bamboo poles where you want your beans to grow.
 In the first photo I share below, in my garden, the poles are approximately 3 feet in width (36″).

 Get your twine and scissors.
-Start at the bottom of your poles and begin tying your twine above one ridge on the poles.
+Start at the bottom of your poles and tie your twine above one ridge on one of the poles.
 Then go across to the opposite poles next ridge up and tie it there.

 This will give you a rough ‘stable’ parameter to work in for the middle twine tying part.
 Meaning, your poles won’t flop or move around too much while you’re tying the rest of your twine.